 Memory Foam

 Memory foam mattresses typically sleep warmer than innerspring or hybrid mattresses.
 New mattress innovations addressed the problem of heat retention by utilizing cooling gels, an open-cell structure, or cover materials that absorb heat.
-We recommend heavier sleepers avoid inexpensive or basic memory foams that are more likely to absorb and retain heat.
+I recommend heavier sleepers avoid inexpensive or basic memory foams that are more likely to absorb and retain heat.

 Innerspring